 Explore the South Shore along the Lighthouse Route and stop off for pictures of the famous lighthouse at Peggy's Cove.
 Enjoy visiting the picturesque fishing villages en route and admire the colourful 18th and 19th century buildings at the UNESCO World Heritage Site of Lunenburg.

-Relax on the number of beaches dotted around the province with excellent surfing opportunities along the Eastern Shore.
+And don't forget to leave some time to relax on the number of beaches dotted around the province, and perhaps enjoy the excellent surfing opportunities along the Eastern Shore.
 Look out to the changing tides of the Bay of Fundy or discover the farm and vineyards of the nearby Annapolis Valley.

 Special offers in Nova Scotia

 Exclusive - Receive $500 Spa or shipboard credit per suite